A.J. Foyt returns to the Indy 500, his legacy long secured and grief fresh from his wife’s death - WTOP News

 “I think they were scared my heart was slowing down too much,” said Foyt, who has never slowed down a day in his life. “(The doctor) said the bad thing was you can pass out or have a stroke.
 Well, I didn’t want to be driving from Houston out here to the shop and pass out and kill somebody.
 So that’s the reason I did it, because I still like to drive my own car.”

+He showed up on time for the procedure, Lucy by his side, and they waited — and waited and waited.

+“They told us to be there at 5:30, so OK.
+It got to be about 10:30-11 and they said, ‘It might be another hour or two,’” Foyt recalled.
+“I said, ’You can forget it and stick it up your ass.’
+I started to put my underwear and pants on and was walking out.
+They said, ‘No, no, no, we’re gonna get you right in.’
+If it was an emergency, it would be one thing.
+But they want me to sit there another couple hours?
+They can go to hell.”

-The Associated Press recently spent a day with Foyt at his race shop in Waller, reminiscing about a career that made him famous far beyond the track.
-He was same ol’ A.J. that day, cracking jokes, talking about his ranches and his career milestones.
+The Associated Press recently spent a day with Foyt at his race shop in Waller, reminiscing about a colorful career that made him famous far beyond the track.
+He was same ol’ A.J. that day, cracking jokes, talking about his ranches, career milestones and how, unlike longtime rival Mario Andretti, he had no issues with isolation or depression during the pandemic.

+“That’s Mario Andretti.
+That ain’t A.J.
+Foyt,” he said with a snarl.

 The tough-as-boot-leather Texan was irreverent about death that day, too.
 Foyt drove during one of the deadliest eras in motorsports, and far too many of his racing contemporaries pulled off pit lane never to pull back in.
 The number of those who survived is dwindling with time, of course; two good friends not only died on the same day earlier this year but had funerals on the same day, too.